Holic75/KingmakerRebalance/README.md

 It introduces new classes:
 - Hunter  with following archetypes: Divine Hunter, Forester and Feykiller,
 - Witch with with following archetypes: Ley Line Guardian, Hedge Witch and Hex Channeler,
-- Bloodrager with following archetypes: Metamagic Rager, Spelleater and Stellblood.
+- Bloodrager with following archetypes: Metamagic Rager, Spelleater and Steelblood.

 It introduces following new feats : Extra Hex, Accursed Hex and Rage Casting, Bonded Mind and Share Spell.